 Other Tips and Suggestions

-The inspection/repair period is where most bad deals fall apart.
+The inspection/repair period is where worst deals fall apart.
 There’s money, emotions, pressure, time-constraints – tons of different factors that can compromise a deal.
 In order to increase your chances of having your contract proceed to closing, keep the following tips in mind:

 - You aren’t buying a new home.
 If you’re buying a home that was built in 1995, you need to realize that you’re purchasing something that was constructed 25 years ago!
 If you’re expecting it to be brand new, you’re going to be sorely disappointed.